JiankunDai/sp19/grading.md

 - 20% Midterms (10% each)
 - 30% Final

 Midterm 1 will be in class on February 28th.
 Midterm 2 will be in class on April 11th.
 The final exam will be May 16th from 11:30am - 2:30pm.
 If you miss a midterm for a pre-approved reason, such as a class conflict or illness, then you won’t make it up, but instead your other midterm and the final exam will be used to compute your overall exam score (out of 50%).
 If you cannot make the regular final exam time for a pre-approved reason, there will be alternate final exam times.

 ### Graduate Version

 The following grading option will be used for students enrolled in the graduate version of the course.
 Students enrolled in the undergraduate version of the course may opt for the graduate grading scheme, which involves a final project instead of labs and vitamins.
+All students in Data 100 who complete a final project will be scored under both grading schemes and given the higher of the two scores.

 - 20% Homeworks
 - 15% Projects